eclipse-velocitas/cli/README.md

   KEY  The key of a single cache entry to get.

 FLAGS
-  -p, --printPath  Print the cache path instead of the contents.
+  -p, --path  Print the cache path instead of the contents.

 DESCRIPTION
   Get the complete cache contents as JSON string or the value of a single key.